About OPTIMA

 Over the past few years, laboratory scientists across the world have developed new tests which probe the deep biology of the breast cancer, far beyond what can be seen with a microscope.

-This new technology is transforming the way we think about this disease and the evidence is staking up to suggest that it can pick out patients who need chemotherapy (and also identify those patients who would get no benefit from this treatment).
+This new technology is transforming the way we think about this disease and the evidence is stacking up to suggest that it can pick out patients who need chemotherapy (and also identify those patients who would get no benefit from this treatment).

 If we can bring these tests into the clinic, we may be able to reduce our use of chemotherapy by up to 80% without having any effect on rates of successful treatment, which would spare many patients from going through the ordeal of this treatment.